How to Avoid IRMAA 2023

 Other specific indications for an IRMAA appeal: marriage, divorce, death of a spouse, income reduction, loss of income such as rentals or royalties, or loss of a pension.

-Please note that loss of rental income from sales of a property is not counted as a reason for IRMAA appeal!
+Please note that loss of rental income from property sales doesn’t count as a reason for IRMAA appeal!
 In addition, higher health care costs and loss of alimony or child support don’t count either.

 Medicare sends you a yearly notice about any changes in your IRMAA surcharge.